 Because more than ever, stories that celebrate our differences need to be heard.

-The beginning of Hispanic Heritage Month (HHM) on September 15 marks a historic day for many Latin America countries.
-It’s the anniversary of independence from Spain for Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
-Mexico, Belize and Chile were soon to follow.
+Hispanic Heritage Month begins September 15.
+The day commemorates the anniversary of independence from Spain for Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua—followed shortly by Chile and Mexico.

 Safe spaces to share